mediaexplorer74/Colibri/Readme.md

 - Exception "8:Invalid request: versions below 5.81 are deprecated" fixed (I set vk version to 5.82).
 - Min. os. win build downdraded to 10240 for better Astoria compatibility :)
-- Tested (a little) at Lumia 960 DualSim.
+- Tested (a little) at my Lumias (950, 640 DS and 640 with Astoria).
 All seems to be ok, over 7 (!) years.
 Artem is genious :)

 ## References
 - https://github.com/artemshuba/ Great C# Developer